Social Enterprise in Brisbane

 - reinvest most of their profit/surplus into the fulfilment of their mission.

-Applications are now open for the 2020 Elevate+ Social Enterprise Accelerator Program, run by Impact Boom.
-Up to 25 fully subsidised places are available in the 2020 program.
+Applications are now closed for the 2020 Elevate+ Social Enterprise Accelerator Program, run by Impact Boom.
+The successful applicants who have secured a fully subsidised place in the 2020 program will be announced shortly.

 For further information about the program, including the presenters and mentors, timing, modules and applicant responsibilities, please visit the Impact Boom website.